-Do you own property connected to a body of water, such as a river or pond?
+Do you own real estate property in Wood River, IL, connected to a body of water, such as a river or pond?
 Are you aware that your rights to water change depending on the type of water?
 Before you use your water rights, you must ensure you know what they are so you do not get into legal trouble.
 Continue reading to learn what you can and cannot do with the water your property abuts.

 On the other hand, if you own property that borders a still body of water, such as a pond, lake, or ocean, you hold “littoral rights.”
 When you own this property, you have rights to the shoreline, some water, and even some land beneath the water.
 If your property is next to water affected by tides, you have rights to everything up to the median high water mark.
 If you own property not affected by tides, such as a lake or pond, you have rights to everything up until the middle of the water.
 This right enables you to add home improvements such as docks.